5 ways to improve employee engagement in your organisation

 One of the simplest ways to improve employee engagement within your organisation is to encourage healthy personal relationships among colleagues.

 A good employer will always create opportunities for people to build meaningful friendships because it paves the way for sound company culture.
-However, it is also important to not manufacture friendships, but instead promote a healthy, interactive environment for people to get to know each other.
+However, it is also important not to manufacture friendships but instead promote a healthy, interactive environment for people to get to know each other.

 It can be something as simple as inviting your team for drinks after work, planning a potluck, setting up a game night, or even organising a quick team-building activity in between meetings.